 We were recently confronted with such a challenge.

 Earlier this year we finally started the renovation of the Ansche Chesed Synagogue.
 We had worked on the design for over a year, and then the project was postponed for another year due to Covid.
 I thought we had proposed a really nice design that would create a new usable and accessible space for the community.
 As you can imagine, I was eager to see our vision become reality.

 The building, built in 1927, is a bustling hive that serves over 600 families, two preschools, a vibrant gymnastics program, a Hebrew school, a CSA, and many other programs.
 While the sanctuary is large and beautiful, the main entrance lobby was much too small.
 Furthermore, the sanctuary was not accessible and the community felt strongly that this needed to be corrected.

 The proposed design, developed by the team at Studio ST Architects and our engineers, enlarged the lobby by relocating the synagogue offices to an upper floor.
-The added two thousand square feet would accommodate a new lounge, ADA non-gendered bathrooms, and a large coat & stroller room.
+The added 2,000 square feet would accommodate a new lounge, ADA non-gendered bathrooms, and a large coat and stroller room.

 Since the added lobby spaces were on a slightly lower level (tucked under the sanctuary stage) we designed large bleachers to visually and functionally connect the existing and new lobby areas, creating a fun area for informal meeting and sitting.

 We identified the only possible location for a new elevator.
 Although it would only service 20 vertical feet it would have five (!) stops, connecting the sanctuary, the upper and lower lobby, and the two levels in the basement.
 This would make the sanctuary, bathrooms, and social hall accessible with comfort and dignity to those with mobility differences.
 I felt this was a moral and functional triumph.